The Meaning of being a Follower of Jesus: Made in the Hand of God

 Jeremiah 18:4- "But the vessel that he was making of clay was spoiled in the hand of the potter; so he remade it into another vessel, as it pleased the potter to make" (NASB).

 Making him into a fisher of men was not about God's use of Peter but about God's making of him.
-It was not about Peter's purpose.
-It was about the process of making something out of this lump of clay.
+It was not about Peter's usefulness.
+Being a disciple of Christ was about the process of making something out of this lump of clay.
 Peter's purpose, then, was not found in preaching the gospel.
-Peter knew his purpose was to rest in the hand of the One who made him to be something he could not be apart from God's creative hand.
+Preaching became the result of the making.
+Our usefulness for God will always be found in God's making of us.
+The elderly Peter knew his purpose was to rest in the hand of the One who made him to be something he could not be apart from God's creative hand.
 His purpose was about being formed.

 Click this link to find out more about the influence of grace from my new book "Living Under the Influence: How Grace Sets Us Free from the Performance Mindset."
 Click this link to visit my author's website.